-Our allotment area has been greatly improved with new more accessible raised beds, hard paths and a wonderful greenhouse/shed bought by a member of staff who raised the money by abseiling down a huge tower!
-This new greenhouse/shed enables the children to see the whole process of growing from seed to vegetable in a single place.
+Our allotment area has accessible raised beds, hard paths and a wonderful greenhouse/shed bought by a member of staff who raised the money by abseiling down a huge tower!
+The greenhouse/shed enables the children to see the whole process of growing from seed to vegetable in a single place.

 If you would like to know more about the Chalet garden project, please visit the following website - www.woodland-learning.co.uk.